Start anywhere, finish here!

 College credit may be granted to students with military training, experience, or coursework that is recognized by the American Council on Education (ACE) based on the program the student is entering.

 Students may challenge a course by requesting and completing an examination or evaluation that covers the instructional material of the course.
 If successful, the appropriate credits earned are applied to the students’ programs but may not be transferable to another college.
-Not all programs provide the CBE option
+Not all programs provide the CBE option.

 A nationally standardized exam known as CLEP (College Level Examination Program).
 Passing scores for CLEP are 50 and above unless specified otherwise.
 Successful completion of a CLEP exam is treated as a transfer credit.